EinKeks/ws-client-examples/README.md

 In the `data` field you will get last 240 candles.

-`ATTENTION`: the method of channelId generation is a subject to change in future releases!!!
-It can become numeric in some future release, and you should not get nor currency pair symbol neither channel type from channelId!
-Your code must save map (channelId -> channelType/symbol) according "Subscribe" answers and use this map for decoding channelId to channelType/symbol.
+`ATTENTION`: the method of channelId generation is subject to change in future releases!!!
+It maybe changed to a numeric value in a future release.
+Therefore you should not rely on currency pair symbol nor channel type from channelId remaining the same!
+Your code must save map (channelId -> channelType/symbol) according to the "Subscribe" response and use this map for decoding channelId to channelType/symbol.

 Every `interval` (currently - every minute) you will get messages like this:

     {"channelId":"BTC/USD_candle","t":1528462020000,"o":7.9E+3,"c":7901.58001,"h":7.92E+3,"l":7.9E+3,"v":613.21937803,"q":0.07762054}

-To unsubscribe send message like this:
+To unsubscribe send a message like this:

     {
         "Unsubscribe": {
             "channelId": "BTC/USD_candle"
         }
     }